cscart/docs/en/cscart_addons/addons/buy_product_link/index.rst

 Installing the add-on
 =====================

-    Install the “Buy Product Link” add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
+    Install the “Purchase Link” add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
 Click the + button in the top right corner, select an archive and click Upload & install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

 =====================
 Setting up the add-on
 =====================

-    Here are available settings of the "Buy Product Link" add-on:
+    Here are available settings of the "Purchase Link" add-on:

     .. fancybox:: img/Buy_product_link_018.png
-        :alt: Buy product link add-on settings
+        :alt: Purchase Link add-on settings

-    * **Use a SEO link**—Allows the admin to make the buy product link SEO-friendly.
+    * **Use a SEO link**—Allows the admin to make the Purchase Link SEO-friendly.

     If the setting is enabled, the link will look like this: